LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaBodyParsers.md

 ## What is a body parser?

-An HTTP request (at least for those using the POST and PUT operations) contains a body.
-This body can be formatted with any format specified in the Content-Type header.
-A **body parser** transforms this request body into a Java value.
+An HTTP PUT or POST request contains a body.
+This body can use any format, specified in the `Content-Type` request header.
+In Play, a **body parser** transforms this request body into a Java value.

-> **Note:** You can't write `BodyParser` implementation directly using Java.
-Because a Play `BodyParser` must handle the body content incrementaly using an `Iteratee[Array[Byte], A]` it must be implemented in Scala.
+> **Note:** You can't write a `BodyParser` implementation directly using Java.
+Because a Play `BodyParser` must handle the body content incrementally using an `Iteratee[Array[Byte], A]`, it must be implemented in Scala.
 >
-> However Play provides default `BodyParser`s that should fit most use cases (parsing Json, Xml, Text, uploading files).
-And you can reuse these default parsers to create your own directly in Java; for example you can provide an RDF parsers based on the Text one.
+> However Play provides default `BodyParser` implementations that should fit most use cases (parsing JSON, XML, text, uploading files).
+You can reuse these default parsers to create your own directly in Java; for example you could provide an RDF parser based on the text parser.

 ## The `BodyParser` Java API